 Osaka

 Shinkansen for the win :) It is a great mode of transportation indeed.
-About 3 hours after leaving Tokyo, I arrived at Shin-Osaka station, and from there it's just a few stops by a local line to get to the center.
+About 3 hours after leaving Tokyo, I arrived at Shin-Osaka station, and from there it's just a few stops by a subway line to get to the center (Umeda / Kita).

 First impressions:

-- Osaka clearly has a different "vibe" than Tokyo.
-I can't pinpoint and put it into words though.
+- Osaka clearly has a different "vibe" than Tokyo, though I can't exactly pinpoint it.

 - less tourists (outside Dotonbori etc, that is :)